 The Air Force Enlisted Village (AFEV) provides life-long support for our residents.
-Bob Hope Villages 1-5 consist of independent living apartments and Hawthorn House provides an assisted living with memory care option.
+Bob Hope Villages 1-5 consist of independent living apartments and Hawthorn House provides an assisted living with memory support option.

 Residents here share memories of military life, build lasting friendships, and live comfortably in a community with their pride and independence intact.

 In 2000, former President and CEO, CMSAF #9 James C. Binnicker (shown above with Bob Hope at the Village), instituted a philosophy known as “The Mom Rule” to ensure that all residents are treated with respect and dignity.
 “The Mom Rule” guides all AFEV employees to ask themselves these three questions when working with residents or making decisions about a resident’s care: